-Conservationists have concerns about the worst non-native bullies such as Spanish bluebell, Himalayan balsam and Japanese knotweed, but the dozen we’ve picked above are mostly benign.
+Conservationists have concerns about the worst non-native bullies such as Spanish bluebell, Himalayan balsam and Japanese knotweed, but the dozen we’ve picked are mostly benign.

 The most obvious species illustrated in this guide is probably red valerian, originally from the Mediterranean and now a very familiar sight on walls, decrepit buildings and cliffs.
 Meanwhile, South African montbretia often crops up in tourist brochures celebrating the ‘traditional’ Cornish countryside.

 Some of these floral fugitives, such as evening primrose and purple toadflax, are natural escape artists, leapfrogging our garden boundaries as seed.
 Others, including soapwort and dotted loosestrife, loiter near lay-bys on the edge of town – a sign of botanical fly-tipping.

 Bear in mind that introducing non-native plants into the wild is not recommended – and, in the case of 38 of the most invasive ‘Schedule 9’ species, illegal.